josephrhobbs/boron-compiler-vm/src/vm/opcodes.md

-`0x11`: LDR (loads into a given register a value at a given address)
+`0x11`: LD (loads into a given register a value at a given address)

 Arguments:
 - Register (1 byte): register
 - Pointer (4 bytes): location in memory to get data from

-`0x12`: STR (stores from a given register a value into memory at a given address)
+`0x12`: STO (stores from a given register a value into memory at a given address)

 Arguments:
 - Register (1 byte): register